HACCP Flooring (Food Safe, AQIS, TGA Certified)

 Roxset’s HACCP flooring is unique and unlike any other product in the market.
 Our range of HACCP certified non-slip flooring coatings have exceptional properties which meet the stringent OH&S requirements.
 Our HACCP Certified food safe flooring coatings are also approved with AQIS Food Safe & TGA which is particularly important within the food processing industry.
 HACCP flooring is a key factor for all food processing and production environments.

 Slip resistance is the frictional force opposing movement of an object across a surface, usually with reference to the sole or heel of a shoe on the floor.
 Click Here to view the full details of Standards Australia Slip Resistance Table for commercial and industrial areas.

 Coefficient of friction is the ration of the tangential force required to move a body across a horizontal surface to the vertical load imposed on the surface by the body.

 What is Dynamic Coefficient of friction (COF)?

 Dynamic coefficient of friction is based on the force required to maintain movement at a constant speed.

 Factors Associated With Slip Resistance?

-A surface is considered to be slip resistive if there is enough friction to enable a person to walk across that surface without an unreasonal risk of slipping.
-Slip resistance is affected primarly by;
+A surface is considered to be slip resistive if there is enough friction to enable a person to walk across that surface without an unreasonable risk of slipping.
+Slip resistance is affected primarily by;